Epiphan & Drivers Kit | TVPLAY Hardware

 Integration with Crestron systems.

-Crestron is a leader in automation and control solutions for AV (Audio and Video) systems.
-Its systems allow to control, manage and automate a wide range of technologies and devices in environments such as conference rooms, classrooms, auditoriums, homes and more.
+Crestron is a leading company in automation and control solutions for AV (Audio and Video) systems.
+Its systems allow you to control, manage, and automate a wide range of technologies and devices in environments such as conference rooms, classrooms, auditoriums, homes, and more.

-Integration with Crestron allows the Pearl Nano to be controlled through a Crestron system, which can include the ability to start and stop recordings and live streams, change layouts, manage multiple channels independently, and preview live video.
+Integration with Crestron allows the Pearl Nano to be controlled through a Crestron system, which can include the ability to start and stop recordings and live streams, change layouts, manage multiple channels independently, and get live video previews.
 This can be especially useful in environments where a Crestron system is used to control a variety of AV devices and technologies.

 Secure Sockets Layer (SSL).